Donald Trump guilty, convicted of hush money scheme in historic verdict

 NEW YORK — Donald Trump was found guilty of falsifying New York business records to cover up a hush money payment to porn star Stormy Daniels in a conspiracy to defraud the 2016 electorate, a historic verdict making Trump a felon and the first American president to suffer the indignity of a criminal conviction.

-Jurors found Trump guilty on felony counts of falsification of business records tied to his reimbursement to Michael Cohen in 2017 for paying off the adult film star two weeks before his victory against Hilary Clinton to stay silent about her claims of an extramarital liaison in a Tahoe hotel room a decade prior.
+Jurors found Trump guilty on 34 felony counts of falsification of business records tied to his reimbursement to Michael Cohen in 2017 for paying off the adult film star two weeks before his victory against Hillary Clinton to stay silent about her claims of an extramarital liaison in a Lake Tahoe hotel room a decade prior.

+Judge Juan Merchan then excused the jurors, thanking them for their time and service.
+“You gave this matter the attention it deserved,” he said.

+“This was a disgrace.
+This was a rigged trial,” Trump said outside the courtroom.
+“This was a rigged, disgraceful trial.
+The real verdict is going to be Nov.
+5 by the people, and they know what happened here.”

 The verdict caps the first of four criminal cases facing the 45th U.S. president — and the only one expected to resolve before the election in November — and determines he committed felonies during his last successful bid for the White House.